Healing Through Fire

-Healing Through Fire is the sixth full-length album by British stoner metal band Orange Goblin, released in 2007.
+Healing Through Fire is the sixth studio album by English stoner metal band Orange Goblin, released in 2007.
 This is their first album released on Sanctuary Records, and their first not to be released by Rise Above Records.
 Ben Ward said of the album: "It's not a concept album at all, but we are using the theme of the Great Plague of London and the Great Fire that followed for a lot of lyrical and musical influence.
 It's definitely the strongest material we have written".

 A limited number of copies came with a bonus DVD.
 The DVD features a live set recorded at The Mean Fiddler in London on 16 December 2006 and also includes some interviews and studio footage.

 Track listing

 All songs written and arranged by Orange Goblin (Ben Ward, Joe Hoare, Martyn Millard, Chris Turner).